Dust characterization of halos: The extended emission in protoplanetary disks: Dust characterization

 As described in Sect. \ref{2.3}, all images were smoothed to a common beam size to minimize the effect of resolution differences on our dust characterization.
-Our model fitting is performed on the azimuthally averaged intensity profiles derived from these smoothed images, starting from $r = 11$ au to exclude the innermost regions potentially contaminated by free–free emission, and extending outward to the largest radius where emission is detected in the least sensitive observation i.e. 150, 300, and 300 au for Elias 2-24, IM Lup, and DM Tau respectively (see Sect. \ref{3} for the definition of the halo's outer boundary).
+Our model fitting is performed on the azimuthally averaged intensity profiles derived from these smoothed images, starting from $r = 11$ au to exclude the innermost regions potentially contaminated by free–free emission, and extending outward to the largest radius where emission is detected in the least sensitive observation i.e. 150, 300, and 300 au for Elias 2-24, IM Lup, and DM Tau, respectively (see Sect. \ref{3} for the definition of the halo's outer boundary).
 The profiles are sampled in radial steps of $n$, where $n$ corresponds to one-third of the spatial resolution of the smoothed images.
 The model is not convolved with the beam, since each radius is fitted independently.
 Thus, the effect of beam dilution depends on the final resolution of the smoothed images, becoming more significant at lower resolutions where emission is averaged over larger spatial scales.
 However, in the halo, where the intensity varies over spatial scales larger than the beam, the impact of beam dilution is less than in the inner disk.

-We adopt a Bayesian framework to infer the posterior probability distributions of these four parameters at each radius.
+We adopted a Bayesian framework to infer the posterior probability distributions of these four parameters at each radius.
 The likelihood function is assumed to be Gaussian and can be expressed in log as:

-where $\Theta$ represents the vector of model parameters ($T_d$, $\Sigma_d$, $a_{max}$, and $q$), $\bar{I}_i$ is the observed azimuthally averaged intensity at radius $r$ and frequency $\nu_i$, $I_{{m},i}$ is the model intensity at the same radius and frequency, and $\hat{\sigma}_{\bar{I},i}$ is the total uncertainty at that radius, defined as
+where $\Theta$ represents the vector of model parameters ($T_\mathrm{d}$, $\Sigma_\mathrm{d}$, $a_\mathrm{max}$, and $q$), $\bar{I}_\mathrm{i}$ is the observed azimuthally averaged intensity at radius $r$ and frequency $\nu_\mathrm{i}$, $I_{\mathrm{m},\mathrm{i}}$ is the model intensity at the same radius and frequency, and $\hat{\sigma}_{\bar{\mathrm{I}},\mathrm{i}}$ is the total uncertainty at that radius, defined as

-where $\delta_i$ is the absolute flux calibration uncertainty at each frequency and, $\sigma_{\bar{I},i}$ denotes the mean error derived from the azimuthally averaged profiles (defined in Sect. \ref{3}).
+Here $\delta_\mathrm{i}$ is the absolute flux calibration uncertainty at each frequency and, $\sigma_{\bar{\mathrm{I}},\mathrm{i}}$ denotes the mean error derived from the azimuthally averaged profiles (defined in Sect. \ref{3}).
 We assume flux calibration uncertainties of 20\% for Bands 9 and 8, 10\% for 7 and 6, and 5\% for Band 3.